mwat56/pageview/README.md

 Under Linux this utility is usually part of your distribution.
 If not, you can [download wkhtmltoimage](https://wkhtmltopdf.org/downloads.html) from the web and install it.
-Usually the package from the download page above is more recent than the version in your Linux distribution.
+Sometimes the package from the download page above is more recent than the version in your Linux distribution.
 If in doubt, I'd suggest to test both versions to determine which one works best for you.

 ## Credits